txodds/tx-on-chain/README.md

 });
 ```

-Once the TxODDS off-chain service receives both signatures, it signs the unsigned transaction with those signatures, adds the TxODDS authority signature and submits the trade to the Solana blockchain using a full signed `create_transaction`.
+Once the TxODDS off-chain service receives both signatures, it signs the unsigned transaction with those signatures, adds the TxODDS authority signature and submits the trade to the Solana blockchain using a full signed `create_trade` transaction.

 ### The winning trader submits a `settle_trade` transaction directly to the `txoracle` program on blockchain